fmedery/k3s-RaspberryPi/README.md

 # Introduction

-k3s is intended to be a fully compliant lightweight Kubernetes Distribution which is easy to install, takes half the memory with a binary less than 40mb.
+[k3s](https://k3s.io/) by Rancher is intended to be a fully compliant lightweight Kubernetes Distribution which is easy to install, uses 512 of RAM and the binary only takes 40MB.

 I want to automate as much as possible the installation of a k3s cluster build with multiple `Raspberry Pi 3 Model B+`.

-k3s doesn't support a [high availabilty control plane yet](https://github.com/rancher/k3s#server-ha)
+k3s doesn't support  [a high availabilty control plane yet](https://github.com/rancher/k3s#server-ha)

 The `init.sh` script has only been tested on MacOS but should also work on GNU Linux machine.